JuergenGutsch/blog/_source/_posts/2021-07-05-aspnetcore6-http3-tls.md

 code .
 ~~~

-This creates an MVC app, changes into the project folder and opens VSCode.
+This commands create an MVC app, change into the project folder and open VSCode.

 In the `Program.cs` we need to configure HTTP/3 as shown in Microsoft's blog post: